anujs2099/rhce-sample-exams_2nd-edition/solutions/lab5/task6/README.md

 - You can write your own roles
 - For RHEL, the rhel-system-roles package is available
 - The community provides roles through the Ansible Galaxy website (galaxy.ansible.com)
+- As tar balls
+- From RPM packages
+- Through Ansible Content Collections from Red Hat automation hub at https://console.redhat.com

 # Roles precendence order (highest to lowest order)
 - ./roles in project directory
 - ~/.ansible/roles
 - /etc/ansible/roles
 - /usr/share/ansible/roles

+# How to install Roles
+- ansible-galaxy role install abc-role -p mypath

 # Additional Notes on Roles
 - role tasks will run before any task that is defined in a playbook